psu13/mutable-hakyll/draft/qm-two-ways.md

 1. Quantum states are written $| \psi \rangle$ and come from a complex vector space called a _Hilbert_ space.

-1. Something about observables being represented by linear operators on the Hilbert space.
+1. Observables are represented by a special class of linear operators on the Hilbert space.

-1. A bunch of algebraic rules.
+1. Time evolution is determined by something called unitary operator.

+1. Maybe some ad hoc rules about probability and measurement.

+The interesting thing about this path is that there is a very simple class of systems that present all of the strange quantum puzzles, but without all the differential equations.
+You only need to start with two states: $ | 0 \rangle $ and $ | 1 \rangle $.

 Eventually these two paths meet at the Schrödinger equation: